Saturday, November 6, 2021

 Elton said the song is about when he and Bernie felt they were spending too much time together and getting on each other's nerves.
 "The pressure blows up in your face," Bernie said.
 "There was a time where you really couldn't turn on a radio, turn on the TV, walk down the street, or look at the Billboard...without hearing any reference of Elton John."

 Neither Elton nor Bernie were responsible for the idea of creating a sequel to Captain Fantastic.
 "It's not something I would have thought about doing," Taupin told Paul Sexton of Udiscovermusic.com.
-"That credit has to go to Elton's manager [of the time], Merck Mercuriadis, he was the one that came up with the idea."
+"That credit has to go to Elton's manager [AT the time], Merck Mercuriadis, he was the one that came up with the idea."

 The Captain and the Kid reached #6 in the U.K. and features the title song, a continuation of the song "Captain Fantastic And The Brown Dirt Cowboy."